O M GOSH. Literally one week to go and a whole mess of work to do to get these costumes done on time.

 Still here?
 Cool, we’re almost sorta done.
 Promise.

-That last thing for the tunic is to make the lover half or ‘skirt’.
+That last thing for the tunic is to make the lower half or ‘skirt’.
 This was mostly a straight forward process.
 No crazily shaped custom pieces.

 The skirt pieces are, for the most part, trapezoids in alternating colors.
 Laid out on my floor, I felt like i was making a skirt for a Denver Broncos/Idaho State cheer squad (the colors and shape.)
 I also began to lose sanity a bit because I started writing notes on the custom pattern pieces.

 So here it is (sorta).
 The lower skirt, as of writing, is still only pinned in place.
 I’m having some difficulty with the yoke on the lower bit.
-I also just remembered i need to sewing the cuffs to the lining… and make pants.
+I also just remembered I need to sew the cuffs to the lining… and make pants.
 So there’s that.

 I wen to the Swap Meet to get away from the heat and I ended up with these gems.

 3 American Dollars.
 Still has the Star Tours Logo sticker from the gift shop.
 When I was youngin’ I had one of these.
 I vividly remember picking it and the orange Han Solo blaster at the local Toys R Us (RIP).
 A few years ago I picked one of these up and converted it with a online kit (DoopyDoos):

 I may clean up the seams and re-paint it gloss white and stick a star tours logo on it.
 Say it is standard issue for Star Tours flight crew when in the terminal (Exhibit Hall).